Dr Kevin Flinn and Professor Chris Mowles

 Stimulus Paper, January 2014

 Our research forms part of the Leadership Foundation membership benefit.
-Hard copies of this Stimulus Paper have been distributed to all member institutions.
-The PDF will be available to download from the end of March 2014.
+Hard copies of this Stimulus Paper have been distributed to all member institutions and the PDF is available for members to download by clicking the image below.

 This paper offers valuable and challenging perspectives to those with an interest in leadership development.
 It is likely to be of particular interest to academics in leadership and management education, and specialist professionals tasked with organisational development.
 It will also make for thought-provoking reading and reflection on the part of those who have experienced leadership development interventions as participants.

 The authors write in a clear and consistent style, and the paper is enhanced by detailed case examples from respective practice in the National Health Service and higher education.
 They offer something new and distinctive by challenging conventional approaches to the design and implementation of leadership development programmes, and indeed to the paradigms governing management practices in universities.

 The paper takes a provocative view of prevailing constructs associated with managerialism.
 While the authors argue that they are not "necessarily dismissing or abandoning mainstream thinking", the argument for the importance of developing cultural literacy in organisational contexts is well made.
 There is an important distinction between ‘public transcripts’ and ‘hidden transcripts’ - what is promulgated to wider audiences as opposed to the private conversations which reveal people’s personal and political interpretations of organisational life.
 Finding ways of spending time discussing and reflecting on such interpretations is a valuable approach to the design of leadership development interventions.

 The paper will resonate with leaders who are concerned with facing up to challenges in higher education institutions of refocusing the critical role and purpose of universities in an era of increasing marketisation.

 Dr Paul Gentle